webpack-contrib/less-loader/README.md

 # less-loader

-A Less loader for webpack.
-Compiles Less to CSS.
+A Less loader for webpack that compiles Less files into CSS.

 ## Getting Started